yuvisite/Gorod-103-5-FM/README.md

 A web application that simulates the sound quality of a some regional radio station signal from the Eastern Europe in early 2000s.
 And also  have other non radio effects.

-ГородПлюс is translates like CityPlus - generic Eastern Europe name.
-Doesnt affiliate with real medias with same or simillar name
+Город is translates like City - generic Eastern Europe name, literally word for City.
+Doesnt affiliate with real media with same or simillar name

 ## Features